 Let’s take a look at cloud computing and its major privacy issues.

-Root of the Concerns
+The root of the Concerns

 To better understand such privacy concerns, we first need to know a little bit about this technology.
 Cloud computing is a model to deploy and access computing resources.
 The basic characteristic of this model is using the internet to transfer information to a or more remote locations.
 Such services are usually provided by third parties called cloud service providers.